Guatemala news…

 Jacob

 Husband to Tricia.
-Father to Abby and Ellie.
+Father to Abbi and Ellie.
 Writer of the code...html, that is.

 2 thoughts to “Guatemala news…”